Hadrien-Cornier/Hadrien-Cornier.github.io/index.md

 ## About me

 Hi!
-My name is Hadrien Cornier and I am an machine learning engineer with a focus on pipelines, computer vision and inference at the edge.
+My name is Hadrien Cornier and I am a machine learning engineer with a focus on pipelines, computer vision and inference at the edge.
+I currently live in Jersey City (basically New York City) and I have an H1B status.
+I'm interested in positions that could allow me to develop skills for automating machine learning pipelines and/or putting state of the art research ideas into production.

 ## Studies
-I studied Computer Science and Mathematics at École polytechnique and Data Science at Columbia University.
+I studied Computer Science and Mathematics at École polytechnique (France) and Data Science at Columbia University.

 ## Work